What Is a Venous Malformation (VM)?

 - one or more maroon, purple, or bluish spots on the skin

-- a bulge in the skin with no unusual color
+- a bulge or swelling in the skin with no unusual color

-- a bluish spot on the skin that gets bigger during or after physical activity, bearing down, crying, or positioning the body so that the spot is below heart level
+- a bluish spot on the skin that gets bigger during or after physical activity; or when the child is bearing down, crying, or in a position where the spot is below heart level

-Venous malformations are the most common of all of the vascular malformations (also called vascular anomalies).
-These are problems that happen when blood vessels (capillaries, arteries, veins, or lymphatic vessels) don't develop as they should.
+Venous malformations are the most common type of vascular malformation (also called vascular anomalies).
+These are problems that happen when blood vessels (arteries, veins, or lymphatic vessels) don't develop as they should.

-Most VMs have no clear cause, but some are due to genetic problems and may run in families.
+Most have no clear cause, but a few are due to genetic conditions and may run in families.

 Some rare genetic conditions that include VMs are:

-- Blue rubber bleb nevus syndrome (BRBNS): one or more VMs in the skin and the digestive tract
+- blue rubber bleb nevus syndrome (BRBNS): There are one or more VMs in the skin and the digestive tract.

-- Glomuvenous malformations (GVMs): bluish nodules that may be painful or sensitive to cold temperatures.
-GVMs are usually near the fingers and toes, and may run in families.
+- glomuvenous malformations (GVMs): These bluish nodules can be painful or sensitive to cold temperatures.
+They're usually near the fingers and toes, and may run in families.

-- Klippel-Trenaunay-Weber syndrome: a complicated disorder with a combination of different vascular anomalies, overgrowths of bone and other tissues, and varicose veins
+- Klippel-Trenaunay syndrome: This complicated disorder includes a combination of vascular anomalies, overgrowth of bone and other tissues, and varicose veins.

-- Cutaneomucosal venous malformations (also called multiple cutaneous and mucosal venous malformations or VMCM): multiple VMs of the skin and mucous membranes (moist areas of the body, such as the inside of the mouth)
+- cutaneomucosal venous malformations: Also called multiple cutaneous and mucosal venous malformations or VMCM, these VMs affect the skin and mucous membranes (moist areas of the body, such as the inside of the mouth).

-A VM is usually diagnosed based on a child's health history, pictures and imaging of the VM, and an examination.
+Doctors usually diagnose a venous malformation based on a child's health history, pictures and imaging of the VM, and an exam.

 To learn more about how the VM is attached to other blood vessels and to see if internal organs are affected, the doctor may order these imaging tests:

-- an ultrasound, to determine the structure and depth of a skin VM
+- an ultrasound, to check the structure and depth of a skin VM

 - an MRI, for a 3D picture of the VM and to look for VMs in internal organs